xentropy-trng/xentropy/README.md

 No Built-in Random Functions: Uses only hash(), pack(), and LCG for randomness, deriving all entropy from X timestamps.<br/><br/>
 Global Function: gen_rnd_from_x($min, $max) lazily instantiates XEntropy and returns a random integer.

+Find more of my work on X (@h45hb4ng) or morallyrelative.com